Given \(y=e^{\,\large{\text{sin}\,x}}\,\text{sec}\,x\small,\) find \(\displaystyle\small\frac{dy}{dx}\,\small.\)

 \(\large\frac{\textsf{dr}}{\textsf{dV}}\normalsize\) is the reciprocal of \(\large\frac{\textsf{dV}}{\textsf{dr}}\normalsize\) so we differentiate the volume formula:

-Note that the SQA will require units in your final answer.
-The rate of change of a length in centimetres with respect to a time in seconds will of course be cm s-1.
+Note that units of measurement are required in your final answer.
+The rate of change of a length in centimetres with respect to a time in seconds will of course be cm s–1.

 Example 16 (calculator)